posthtml/express-posthtml/README.md

 ```

 ### Extend
-If views share common plugins (e.g for [BEM Support](https://github.com/rajdee/posthtml-bem)), but view specific additions are necessary, use the extend option.
+If views share common plugins (e.g for [BEM Support][bem]), but view specific additions are necessary, use the extend option.
 Now the global setup is used and will be extended with the local plugins of the respective route.

 ```js
 app.set('view options', [ PostHTML Global Plugins ])